Software-Engineering-Group-UP/SWORDS-template/collect_users/README.md

 - `--output`: The file name of the enriched output.
 Default: `results/users_enriched.csv`

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Examples:
+We have not yet added manaul annotation to it
 ```console
 python scripts/prepare_filtering.py
 python scripts/prepare_filtering.py --input results/users_enriched.xlsx --output results/users_enriched.xlsx